Nearly all of Colorado is under some type of winter weather warning

 Denver International Airport has shut down all its runways.
 Roads in southwestern Colorado have been shut down for avalanche mitigation.
-There are at least 200,000 people without power in the state.
+There are about 184,000 people without power in the state.
 Interstates 70, 25 and 76 are all closed leading out of the eastern edge of the state.

 Wednesday has been — and continues to be — a serious weather day.